kevinakasam/BeltDrivenEnder3/README.md

 ## Please read Instructions and BOM for more informations.

-Written Intructions will be updated soon!
-Please use my videos in the meantime.
 Feel free to contact me on Discord: kevinakasam#2097

 Huge thanks to my mate Deutherius, who helped me over months, tested everything and brought this mod to perfection.
 Many thanks for the help, the photos and the new heated bed!